USEPA/USEEIO_API/doc/data_format.md

 ```

 ### sectors.csv
-The file `sectors.csv` contains the meta-data of the sectors in the model.
+The file `sectors.csv` contains the metadata of the sectors in the model.
 It should have the following columns:

 ```